 If you don’t want to hire a car or if you don’t have much time to explore the island, you can choose to book one of the tours the local companies offer.
 Discover some of my suggestions below:

-One of the best ways to discover the western coast of the island of São Miguel is definitely with the help of an experienced guide who already knows all the points of interest.
-In this regard, you can choose to book this tour and have the opportunity to discover amazing places like the lagoon Lagoa das Sete Cidades and some viewpoints surrounding it.
+One of the best ways to explore the west coast of São Miguel (affiliate link) is, without a doubt, with the help of a guide who already knows all the points of interest.
+In this sense, you can choose to book this activity, in order to have the possibility to visit fascinating places, such as the lagoon Lagoa das Sete Cidades and some viewpoints around it.

-After enjoying the best of local gastronomy, enjoy your afternoon discovering places like the beautiful lagoon Lagoa do Fogo, classified as a natural reserve and located at an altitude of 575 metres.
+After tasting the best of local cuisine, enjoy the afternoon and discover other places mentioned in this article, such as the beautiful Lagoa do Fogo, classified as a nature reserve and located 575 metres above sea level.

 How to get to Ponta Delgada

 There aren’t many ways to get to Ponta Delgada, in São Miguel island.
 In fact, it’s only possible to get there by plane from the other islands of the archipelago but also from mainland Portugal and other countries.